giovannicolonna/c2point/README.md

 # c2point
-c2point - experimental and basic c2 structure in Go that uses Attacker-owned Azure Tenant (Sharepoint) as Command and Control.
+c2point - Proof of Concept of a c2 structure in Go that uses Attacker-owned Azure Tenant (Sharepoint) as Command and Control.
-This is a very simple project that aims to make the "agent" execute a (one for now :) ) command on target server from instructions written into an Online Excel file.
+This is a very simple project that aims to make the "agent" execute commands on target server from instructions written into an Online Excel file.

+The agent will poll the attacker-owned SharePoint site, to retrieve the command into an Excel file and execute it.

+Command result will be communicated to SharePoint via another excel file (Result)

 # Prerequisites
 Global Admin on an Azure Tenant (if you have a lab, give it a try, set up your Developer Account in Microsoft to try O365 for free)